tversteeg/registers.nvim/README.md

-let g:registers_trim_whitespace = 0 "1 by default, don't show whitespace at the begin and end of the registers let g:registers_hide_only_whitespace = 1 "0 by default, don't show registers filled exclusively with whitespace let g:registers_window_border = "single" "'none' by default, can be 'none', 'single','double', 'rounded', 'solid', or 'shadow' (requires Neovim 0.5.0+) let g:registers_window_min_height = 10 "3 by default, a minimal height of the window when there is the cursor at the bottom
+let g:registers_trim_whitespace = 0 "1 by default, don't show whitespace at the begin and end of the registers let g:registers_hide_only_whitespace = 1 "0 by default, don't show registers filled exclusively with whitespace let g:registers_window_border = "single" "'none' by default, can be 'none', 'single','double', 'rounded', 'solid', or 'shadow' (requires Neovim 0.5.0+) let g:registers_window_min_height = 10 "3 by default, minimum height of the window when there is the cursor at the bottom let g:registers_window_max_width = 20 "100 by default, maximum width of the window
 ```